MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/anomaly-diagnosis.md

 ---
-title: Anomaly Diagnosis for Root Cause Analysis
+title: Anomaly diagnosis for root cause analysis
 description: Use machine learning clustering for Root Cause Analysis. ms.reviewer: adieldar ms.topic: how-to ms.date: 05/01/2023
 ---

-# Anomaly Diagnosis for Root Cause Analysis
+# Anomaly diagnosis for root cause analysis

 Kusto Query Language (KQL) has built-in [anomaly detection and forecasting](anomaly-detection.md) functions to check for anomalous behavior.
 Once such a pattern is detected, a Root Cause Analysis (RCA) can be run to mitigate or resolve the anomaly.